schebz/MouseWont/README.md

 MouseWont is a multi-language framework for generating and executing realistic human-like mouse movements.
 It was inspired by a friend who discussed the complications of creating human-like movements in testing applications or even security applications
 @Pilsy, thanks for the challenge.
-The mathematics is sound, I was surprised by the .ts outperforming compiled C++
+The mathematics is sound, I was surprised by the .ts outperforming compiled C++.

-I can extend this much more but should give you a good idea of combinations needed to create random huma like movement ...
+I can extend this much more, but it should give you a good idea of the combinations needed to create random human-like movement.

 ## Quick Start